linuz/PowerHungry/README.md

 On first execution of Invoke-AdminAccessFinder, it will ask for the CSV file to import.
 Once imported, Invoke-AdminAccessFinder will not ask for the CSV file again for the duration of the PowerShell session, unless the -Clean switch is specified.

 Thanks to  [@harmj0y](https://twitter.com/harmj0y) for the random PowerShell tips and of course for PowerView <https://github.com/PowerShellMafia/PowerSploit/blob/master/Recon/PowerView.ps1>

+**Add-LocalAdmin**:  Adds a user to the local administrator group for the specified computer.
+(Without using net.exe)

+**Delete-LocalUser**:  Deletes a local user from the specified computer (Without using net.exe)